 What Trait Describes the Desire to Do or Achieve Something

 The alarm goes off at 5 AM.
-Also, you're tired.
-The bed is warm.
+You're tired.
+So the bed is warm.
 But you're up anyway, because there's something inside you that won't let you stay down.
-That's not discipline alone — it's something deeper.
+Because of that, that's not discipline alone — it's something deeper.
 It's the trait that makes you look at what you don't have yet and think, "I'm going to get there.

 So what is that trait called?